Person with crossed arms standing on a car, watching a sunset over mountains and clouds.

 The Wilkins family serves the region’s automotive needs, but it also is an integral part of the Hampton Roads community.
 All three generations have served on non-profit boards, and have championed educational projects.
 A founding board member, Walter Wilkins, Sr. was instrumental in fundraising and pushing for the creation of Virginia Wesleyan College in the 1950s and 60s, and Jack Wilkins continued with his support during the early days of Old Dominion University athletics.
 He was a founder of the ODU Inter-collegiate foundation providing athletic scholarships, instrumental in furthering women’s athletics.
 Walter Sr was also the founder and first president of the Virginia Automobile Dealers Association.

-Walter Wilkins II has continued the family’s legacy of community involvement serving on the board and as president of Festevents.
-He has also served on the boards of the Greater Norfolk Corporation, Virginia Beach Vision, Children’s Hospital of the King’s Daughters, in addition to board director for the Armed Services YMCA and the United States Navy League.
+Walter Wilkins has continued the family’s legacy of community involvement serving on the board and as president of Festevents.
+He has also served on the boards of the Greater Norfolk Corporation, Virginia Beach Vision, Children’s Hospital of the King’s Daughters, in addition to board director for the Armed Services YMCA, the United States Navy League, the Norfolk State Athletic Foundation and the American Red Cross.

 Jack Wilkins (standing, far left) with his crew and their B-24 bomber stationed in England.
 He was the tail gunner.
 His crew flew 28 missions, which was an incredible feat considering tail gunners during World War II had a survival rate of only 25 percent.
 Interestingly, the actor Jimmy Stewart was his base commander.